-- II.
+II.
 CLASSIFICATION: Contracted Service

-- III.
-ACCOUNTABLE TO: Bishop, Human Resources and Safe Environment Program
+III.
+ACCOUNTABLE TO: Bishop, Human Resources and Safe Environment Program Coordinator, Consultant to the Diocesan Lay Review Board

-Coordinator

 IV.
 MAJOR DUTIES AND RESPONSIBILITIES

 - 1. Provide outreach, counseling, resources, and a pastoral response to the alleged victim and family, immediately and ongoing. - 2.
 Promote the well-being of alleged victims who contact the diocese. - 3.
 Assist the alleged victim in making the complaint to the diocese. - 4.
 Report all allegations to law enforcement officials. - 5.
 Accompany the alleged victims if requested, to any meetings that are necessary. - 6.
 Assist the bishop and diocesan review board in responding to allegations of child sexual abuse by clergy or other church personnel. - 7.
 Answer questions.